david-fong/capswalk/README.md

 ## My Goals and Why I do This

-For me, there are three purposes / goals for my continued work on this project.
-In order of precedence, they are:

-### 💡 I have an idea that matters to me
+### 💡 I Love my Idea

-I like the idea of this game, and I want to champion it.
-Although it didn't fall out of the sky and hit me in the head, [it kind of feels that way](https://www.ted.com/talks/ok_go_how_to_find_a_wonderful_idea).
-And while I don't know for a fact whether or not anything exactly like this has ever been made, it gives me the thrill of at least being something that I have never seen anyone do, or been asked to do, and that I am not simultaneously trying to solve separately with more than sixty other people that I see every day.
-I'll talk more about why this idea matters to me in my reflection on my work in previous versions of this project.

-### 🍏 I want to learn and push myself
+And I champion it with the pride of a person with eyes never having seen it been done before.
+It may not have fallen out of the sky and hit me in the head, but [it kind of feels that way](https://www.ted.com/talks/ok_go_how_to_find_a_wonderful_idea).
+I strive to develop and polish it into something that brings out the aspects of fun and challenge from the process of learning something new.

+### 🍏 To Push Myself

-This is not a pure goal, but one that comes naturally from having one.
-That is- to achieve my goal of make my idea a reality, I need to learn things.
-First I need to learn _what I need to learn_ to achieve my goal, and read up on the available choices in order to make a basic, educated decision on what technologies to pursue learning, and then I need to actually learn them.
-First it was Python, and then it was HTML, Javascript, and CSS, and now, it's NodeJS, expressJS, SocketIO, VSCode, Typescript, esLint, and WebPack.
+To make my idea a reality, I need to learn new things: to search for _what I need to learn next_, to learn about existing choices of tools and how to choose one, and then to learn the tool.
+First it was Python, and then it was vanilla web-development, and now, it's NodeJS, expressJS, SocketIO, VSCode, Typescript, esLint, and WebPack.
+This is a refreshing change when compared to my experience with learning in school: here, I learn to fill an existing need- I start with a concrete goal in mind.

-One of the plus sides of pushing myself in this way is that historically, it has always come in handy later in school assignments where I would otherwise be learning these things from scratch.
-The nicest thing about having a pure goal by far is that it takes a lot of the drag out of learning.
-One thing I feel a little tired of in my experience with school is how the technical material often seems to creep into the spotlight in the place of pure goals and practical applications.
-It's refreshing to start with a goal at the forefront of my mind.

-### 💼 I want to build up my portfolio
+### 💼 For the Portfolio

-By this, I mean that I aim to make something polished, and something that communicates my journey with the design, as well as the interesting parts of the design itself.
-This is because I expect that the things I make and learn will not only transfer to some benefit in school-related work, but also in wherever I go during COOP terms and after graduation.
-While this is the least of my goals, that isn't to say that it doesn't change my approach to my work.
-The intent I have to share my process and design in addition to the final product gives me the extra motivation to to do things like write good documentation.
-It's like keeping a house clean so that it's always ready for guests.
+I aim to make something polished.
+That includes coding style and design, documentation, modularity, and compilation.
+I set out and bind myself to write readmes that share the interesting things that I learn and create.
+For all I know, my eyes may be the only ones that see this effort, but to me it is like keeping a house clean so that it's always ready for guests.
 Whether or not guests ever come, a clean house makes for a good house to live in.

 ---